liuxiaoyuyuyu/RootDoodee/README.md

 Although one can obtain these probabilities simply by counting the data, this is not an option for all types of customers in all ranks, as for some types of customers we do not have the data of those in all the ranks.
 For example, for uninsured, married customers with 3 vehicles and 2 drivers, we only have their data in ranks 3, 4 and 5.
 The need to fill in the blanks and predict the probabilities of click and purchase by customers of all types and ranks motivates us to construct a machine learning model to complete the task.

-We explored various models with the aim of predicting the probabilities of click and purchase given customer features and ranks.
-Before we jump into model construction, we explored two ways to treat the `Currently Insured` feature, which contains 3 categories: `Y`, `N` and `unknown`.
-The first possibility is to treat them as 3 saparate categories and use one-hot encoding to write it in terms of two dummy variables.
-This method follows the interpretation that `unknown` customers in fact belong to a distinct group; for example, they could voluntarily opt to not provide the information whether or not they already had an insurance when they entered the vertical search website.
-On the other hand, the second method is to encode `Y` to 1, `N` to 0, and "unknown" to 0.5.
-This method interprets that any `unknown` customer is either a `Y` or `N` customer with the information missing, and hence they should be treated using an imputation process.
-When we perform model selection, not only do we train different types of machine learning models, but we also consider these two options to encode the `Currently Insured` feature.

-Now, as we select the models to predict the probabilities, the models in consideration include <a href="https://en.wikipedia.org/wiki/Random_forest">random forest,</a> <a href="https://en.wikipedia.org/wiki/Logistic_regression">logistic regression,</a> <a href="https://en.wikipedia.org/wiki/K-nearest_neighbors_algorithm">k-nearest neighbor,</a> <a href="https://en.wikipedia.org/wiki/Support-vector_machine">support-vector machine</a> and <a href="https://en.wikipedia.org/wiki/Neural_network">neural network.</a>  Each model is tuned using cross-validation on the training data set, while we set aside the test data set for final model selection.
+We explored various models to predict the probabilities.
+For each model, we considered the [two possible ways](#data-exploration) to encode the `Currently Insured` feature.
+The models in consideration include <a href="https://en.wikipedia.org/wiki/Random_forest">random forest,</a> <a href="https://en.wikipedia.org/wiki/Logistic_regression">logistic regression,</a> <a href="https://en.wikipedia.org/wiki/K-nearest_neighbors_algorithm">k-nearest neighbor,</a> <a href="https://en.wikipedia.org/wiki/Support-vector_machine">support-vector machine</a> and <a href="https://en.wikipedia.org/wiki/Neural_network">neural network.</a>  Each model is tuned using cross-validation on the training data set, while we set aside the test data set for final model selection.
 With the goal of predicting the probabilities rather than predicting the definite values of categorical targets, we utilize the metric of <a href="https://en.wikipedia.org/wiki/Kullback%E2%80%93Leibler_divergence">Kullback-Leibler divergence</a> (KL divergence) to quantify the accuracy of each model's probability predictions.
 In particular, we compute the KL divergence for the predicted click and purchase probabilities compared to those deduced from the data, for each combination of features for which the actual customer data are available.
 Then, we sum the statistic over all such feature combinations.

 The KL divergence for each model is shown in the table below for the predicted probabilities of click and purchase.
 <p align="center">